The dark coming-of-age classic "Menace II Society" hit theaters in the late spring/early summer of 1993 like a culture bomb.

-The gritty story of 18-year old Watts native Caine (Tyrin Turner) was both familiar and shocking to moviegoers; here was a movie that somehow managed to convey the universal naïveté and recklessness of youth but also the specific dangers of growing up in a violent environment.
+The gritty story of 18-year old Watts native Caine (played by then-newcomer Tyrin Turner) was both familiar and shocking to moviegoers; here was a movie that somehow managed to convey the universal naïveté and recklessness of youth but also the specific dangers of growing up in a violent environment.
 The film was the brainchild of two ambitious brothers who would go on to sit amongst the most distinct filmmakers of their generation.

 Allen and Albert Hughes were only 21-year olds when they made their directorial debut with 1993s evocative Menace II Society.
 A look at the life of a young Black male growing up in the Watts section of Los Angeles, the movie was one of the most critically-acclaimed Black films of the early 90s; and a standard-bearer for then-popular "hood movies" that had begun to proliferate to theaters post-Boyz N The Hood.
 Menace... is often compared to Boyz... for obvious reasons: both feature "growin' up in the hood" narratives set in early 90s L.A.; both feature noteworthy Hip-Hop stars in prominent roles; both arrived against the backdrop of racial unrest in Cali - Boyz... hit theaters just two months after the Rodney King beating; while Menace... started shooting just after the 1992 L.A. riots.
 The parallel relevance of the two movies feels obvious.

 But in terms of storytelling and style, "Menace II Society" has always been more like Martin Scorsese's 1990 gangster classic "Goodfellas."